What Enterprise VR Headset Should I Buy?

 All of the above headsets on our list offer users a 6DoF experience, meaning a fully immersive “walkabout” experience.
 But if an organization’s primary use case is 360° video content, you might not need that.

-The Pico G2 4K is one of the best 3DoF headsets on the market.
+The PICO G2 4K is one of the best 3DoF headsets on the market.
 It is also very affordable, at just $399.

-A few standout features help make the Pico an excellent option for companies––its 4K screen resolutions, ergonomic controller, lightweight package, and ease of setup and use.
+A few standout features help make the PICO an excellent option for companies––its 4K screen resolutions, ergonomic controller, lightweight package, and ease of setup and use.
 As far as resolution goes, it is second only to HTC VIVE Focus 3 and a third of the price.

 Limbix, a company that provides mental health treatment to young people, uses VR technology to help therapists connect with patients for different forms of therapy and had the following to say:

-Limbix chose Pico for three primary reasons.
+Limbix chose PICO for three primary reasons.
 First, we had the ability to create medical-grade hardware.
 Second, we leveraged their built-in Kiosk Mode to provide a seamless and self-contained environment.
 Finally, by supporting SD cards it enabled us to store more content on the device, and to leverage SD cards for content updates, instead of Wi-Fi.”

-While Pico does offer kiosk mode for devices, there isn’t yet an option from the manufacturer to manage kiosk mode on large numbers of devices easily.
+While PICO does offer kiosk mode for devices, there isn’t yet an option from the manufacturer to manage kiosk mode on large numbers of devices easily.
 Instead, admins must navigate the settings menu and switch on kiosk mode with each device.
 However, MDM software designed for XR headsets can help you manage kiosk mode remotely and easily for large deployments of devices.

-Unless you plan on downloading applications from the Pico store, you can get started using the Pico G2 4K without creating any user accounts, unlike with the Meta Quest.
+Unless you plan on downloading applications from the PICO store, you can get started using the PICO G2 4K without creating any user accounts, unlike with the Meta Quest.

 While the headsets might look chunky at first inspection, they are incredibly comfortable for prolonged usage, partly because the battery is fitted at the back of the headset strap.
 This helps balance the weight and prevents you from feeling too much weight on the front.

-Our Take: Pico G2 4K
+Our Take: PICO G2 4K

 The best 3DoF display resolution on the market.
 A great choice if you are mostly using XR devices for video and 360° viewings.